 The only approved product to treat HS in the United States and Europe is adalimumab (Humira), an inhibitor of TNF-alpha.
 Humira is marketed by AbbVie, a global pharmaceutical company.
 We are not aware of any C5 or C5a inhibitors under development for the treatment of HS.
 However, a number of additional companies are developing product candidates to treat HS with varying mechanisms of action.
-These companies include XBiotech Inc., Novartis AG, UCB Pharma GmbH and Chemocentryx, Inc.
+These companies include XBiotech Inc., Novartis AG, UCB Pharma GmbH, Janssen Research and Development LLC, Incyte Corporation and Chemocentryx Inc.

-XBiotech has recently completed a Phase II clinical trial for MABp1, a monoclonal antibody targeting interleukin-1 alpha, in HS.
-After 12 weeks of therapy in 20 patients (1:1 randomization to placebo), MABp1 demonstrated significant improvement in the HiSCR for HS patients compared to placebo.
-In 2016, Novartis completed a Phase II clinical trial for CJM112, a monoclonal antibody targeting interleukin-17 alpha, in moderate to severe HS patients.
-Clinical trial results have yet to be published.
-In addition, UCB Pharma has recently initiated a Phase II clinical trial in moderate to severe HS patients for Bimekizumab, a monoclonal antibody blocking interleukin-17AF.
+XBiotech has recently completed a multicenter, open-label Phase II clinical trial for a subcutaneously administered bermekimab, a monoclonal antibody targeting interleukin-1 alpha, in HS and initial public announcements of the company indicated improvement with HiSCR responder rates at week 12 for both, naïve and adalimumab non-responder patients.
+An earlier single-center placebo-controlled trial involving ten placebo and ten verum patients who previously failed to respond to adalimumab with the same compound as intravenous formulation demonstrated significant improvement in the treatment arm as well.
+In 2016, Novartis completed a Phase II clinical trial for CJM112, a monoclonal antibody targeting interleukin-17 alpha, in moderate to severe HS patients with a limited amount of data only recently presented within a conference poster presentation suggesting certain benefits.
+Novartis has recently announced to start a large Phase III clinical development program involving the marketed anti-IL17A monoclonal antibody secukinumab to be studied in two phase III trials involving combined over 900 patients.
+This compound has not recently been studied by Novartis in HS before, but 2 smaller investigator-initiated trials have recently been completed as detailed in the paragraph below.
+In addition, UCB Pharma has recently initiated a Phase II clinical trial in moderate to Severe HS patients for Bimekizumab, a monoclonal antibody blocking interleukin-17AF.
+Janssen Research contegerut Development has initiated a Phase II study with guselkumab, a monoclonal antibody targeting IL-23.
 Chemocentryx, Inc. has recently announced their plans to initiate clinical development in HS with CCX168, a C5aR inhibitor.
+Incyte Corporation has recently initiated a Phase II clinical trial in HS patients for INCB 54707.